mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 }
 ```

 With this simple heuristic `Portal` might re-render after it mounts because refs are up-to-date before any effects run.
 However, just because a ref is up-to-date doesn't mean it points to a defined instance.
 If the ref is attached to a ref forwarding component it is not clear when the DOM node will be available.
-In the above example the `Portal` would run run an effect once but might not re-render because `ref.current` is still `null`.
+In the example above, the `Portal` would run an effect once, but might not re-render because `ref.current` is still `null`.
 This is especially apparent for React.lazy components in Suspense.
 The above implementation could also not account for a change in the DOM node.

 This is why we require a prop with the actual DOM node so that React can take care of determining when the `Portal` should re-render: